These buckwheat crepes are a hearty, delicious and healthy start to your morning!

-- 4 cups unsweetened soy milk
+- 4 cups unsweetened soy milk (or unsweetened almond milk)

-- 1 teaspoon vanilla
+- 1 tsp. pure vanilla extract

-- 2 egg whites
+- 2 large egg whites

-- Place you flour in a large mixing bowl.
+Place you flour in a large mixing bowl.

-- Add your milk and egg whites.
+Add your milk and egg whites.

-- Add the vanilla.
+Add the vanilla.

-- Pour the batter on to a hot non-stick pan over medium heat.
+Pour the batter on to a hot non-stick pan over medium heat.
 Keep it thin and on the small side.

-- When cooked, put crêpe on a plate, add cottage cheese and apple butter, and roll so sides overlap holding the crêpe together.
+When cooked, put crêpe on a plate, add cottage cheese and apple butter, and roll so sides overlap holding the crêpe together.